-In 2015, the Yard Waste and Composting Site received a cumulative total of 18,806 tons of yard waste and pallets.
-2 tons were received as part of the "One for the Chipper" Christmas Tree recycling program. \$36,249 was received in mulch and compost sales in 2015.
-The chart below shows the volume of material processed at the Columbus/Bartholomew Yard Waste Site since 2011.
+In 2016, the Yard Waste and Composting Site received a cumulative total of 20,267 tons of yard waste and pallets.
+2 tons were received as part of the "One for the Chipper" Christmas Tree recycling program. \$44.859.50 was received for yard waste, pallets, loading of mulch and compost and mulch sales in 2016.
+The chart below shows the volume of material processed at the Columbus/Bartholomew Yard Waste Site since 2012.